 Further along the Gower Peninsular is Rhossili Bay.
 This has been voted among Britain’s top four Best Beaches four years running (Trip Advisor users).

 Even on an overcast November afternoon it was easy to understand why.
 The beach is accessible from a National Trust car park at the top of the cliffs and you must walk down a series of steps to reach the sand and shingle.
 Dogs are welcome all year round here.

 4. Mumbles and Mumbles Pier

 Our last morning in Mumbles was spent visiting Mumbles Pier and Mumbles Lifeboat Station.

-The Pier, which was built in 1898 and is 835 feet long, has seen better days.
-There’s obviously some restoration work underway.
-However, the weather was beautiful and we had another opportunity to appreciate a panoramic view of Swansea Bay.
+The Pier, which was built in 1898 and is 835 feet long, gives you a panoramic view of Swansea Bay.

 The site of the Pier has been home to Mumbles Lifeboat Station since the 1800s.
 In 2014 a modern replacement was built at the end of the promenade.
 It’s the third busiest station in Wales and the crew had been called out 77 times in 2016 when we visited.